Kodak Portra 400 Film: Best Film Overexpose Technique

 Kodak Portra 400 Film Portraits Malaysia

 There are times when a photographer is shooting film and they might desire an image that is overexposed.
-This blog will give you some tips on how to achieve this look, as well as what the differences are between over-exposing a black and white negative or slide, as opposed to color.
-We usually pull & push film for creative purposes, and pushed film if we need more exposure in low light.
+This blog will give you some tips on how to achieve this look, as well as what the differences are between over-exposing a black-and-white negative or slide, as opposed to color.
+We usually pull & push film for creative purposes, and push film if we need more exposure in low light.

 Pulling film

-Pushing film means overexposing the film.
-On the camera, set ISO to -1 stop of the film box speed.
-E.g film box speed 400 ISO, camera ISO set to 200
+Pulling the film means overexposing the film.
+On the camera, set the ISO to -1 stop of the film box speed.
+E.g film box speed 400 ISO, camera ISO set to 200 & developed -1 stop

 Pushing film

-There are many reasons why a photograph might be intentionally overexposed, such as to add brightness to your composition, or to aid in high contrast levels.
-In this case, the goal is to make your image brighter than what it actually is.
+There are many reasons why a photograph might be intentionally overexposed, such as to add brightness to your composition or to aid in high contrast levels.
+In this case, the goal is to make your image brighter than it is.
 This is also known as an overexposed photo.
 Do check out more about how the images look when pushing the Ilford Hp5 film stock one-stop results in more contrast and getting more light in low light conditions.
+For more info, check out more details on thedarkroom.com about pulling & pushing film.

 I hope this simple and easy technique will help the beginner who wants to try to overexpose film stock for more exposure.
 Happy shooting film!